danswick/maplibre-gl-js-docs/docs/pages/style-spec/sources.md

 <!--
 START GENERATED CONTENT:
-Content in this section is generated directly using the Mapbox Style Specification.
+Content in this section is generated directly using the MapLibre Style Specification.
 To update any content displayed in this section, make edits to: https://github.com/maplibre/maplibre-gl-js/blob/main/src/style-spec/reference/v8.json.
 -->